Dreingau: Location

 The origins of the name Dreingau are disputed; it might derive either from a medieval term denoting a "fertile land," or might describe a "dry land".
 Considering that the Saxon pagi still held extensive marshlands at this time, both interpretations might well be equivalent.

 Although the sources are frequently inconsistent or ambiguous in assigning various places to the Dreingau, the consensus is that the pagus was of roughly triangular shape, with the Lippe between Lippstadt and Lünen forming the southern border, and with the city of Greven as the anchor point in the North.
 Close to the Lippe river was the large forest Ihtari (later known as Ihteri and then Ichtern).
-South of the Dreingau was the pagus Bracbant, home to tribes of the Bructeri; to the West was Bursibant around Rheine; other neighboring areas were the Skopingau centered on Schöppingen, and the Stevergau around Coesfeld.
+South of the Dreingau was the pagus Bracbant, home to tribes of the Bructeri; to the north was Bursibant around Rheine; other neighboring areas were the Skopingau centered on Schöppingen, and the Stevergau around Coesfeld.

 Notable places mentioned in medieval documents in the context of the Dreingau include the village Wernina (now Werne), Seliheim (now Selm), and Liesborn Abbey but there is little mention of Münster.